 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) classifies certified coders as medical records and health information technicians and reports their median annual salary as $34,970 in 2013.
-The BLS reports that employment of medical records and health information technicians is expected to grow 22% from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) classifies certified coders as medical records and health information technicians and reports their median annual salary as $40,350 in 2018.
+The BLS reports that employment of medical records and health information technicians is expected to grow much faster than average by 11% from 2018-2028.
 Growth will be driven by the aging U.S. population's increased need for medical care and by increased adoption of electronic medical records systems.
 Job openings will also arise from the need to replace workers who retire or chance careers.